Computation of stresses in jammed packings modeled with Tresca friction: Discrete Model

 Let $W := \mathbb P^0(\mathcal E^i)$.
 We write dual variables as $\bm f \in W^2$.
 The dual energy $\mathtt E^*$ is then defined as the convex conjugate of $\mathtt E$ by

 The dual problem is then defined as

-Note that, because $\mathtt E$ has the physical dimension of an energy, then $\bm f$ is interpreted as a collection of forces associated to each internal edge, with the corresponding physical dimension.
+Note that, since $\mathtt E$ has the physical dimension of an energy, $\bm f$ is interpreted as a collection of forces associated to each internal edge, with the corresponding physical dimension.
 Let us recall the following classical result.

 \begin{prop}[Weak Duality] If $\bm u \in V$ is feasible for \eqref{eq:primal problem} and $\bm f$ is feasible for \eqref{eq:dual problem}, then

 \end{prop} Note that Proposition \ref{th:weak} shows that, if Proposition \ref{th:existence} applies, then \eqref{eq:dual problem} admits a solution.